kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 ---

-The word coherence has been mentioned frequently in this course, and it is even one of the 7Cs of communication.
-However, we haven't discussed what it is in detail, how you can evaluate if your text is coherent, and what you can do to increase coherence.
-In this section, we will turn our focus to these topics, which will be instrumental in increasing the quality of your writing.
+You will hear the word coherence frequently in this course, and it is even one of the 7Cs of communication.
+For some people, it can be one of the most challenging components to implemen.
+However, coherent writing is critical for transmitting accurate messages.
+In this section we will explore cohorence in more detail.
+We will discuss what coherence actual entails, how you can evaluate texts for coherence, and what to do to increase coherence.

 <aside>